LuisaEgoavil/Beer-Challenge/README.md

 - The player
 - Obstacles (in this case are rocks falling from outside the canvas)
 - Coins (the ones the user needs to achieve the game)
+- Levels: after every coin the player achieves, will increment the speed

 ## Backlog
 - score board